NovySan/unl-digifab/sessions/week8.md

 Using the ipad pro with Polycam or your own device, digitize a real world object.
 Think big: the rear camera LIDAR is best body to room scale.
 Photogrammetry is ok for a range of sizes.
 Here we will play with scale:
 1. Scan something big
 2. Share the mesh with yourself (AirDrop, email, or some other means to get it off of the iPad)
-3. Clean up the mesh in Rhino and make it
+3. Clean up the mesh in Rhino.
-4.
+4. Print it at (small) scale (< 3x3x3")

+**Submission**
+1. Document the scan with screenshots in Rhino.
+2. Document the printed object with photographs.
+3. Add these materials to your digital sketchbook and upload the new pages as a pdf.

 ## Reference
 - [TK]